shahcompbio/signals/README.md

 {sample}-{library}-{R*}-{C*}
 ```

-Here R and C refer the rows and columns on the chip.
-If you're using another technology and your cells are named differently, we would reccomend renaming your cell's for easy compatability.
+Here R and C refer the rows and columns of the chip used in the DLP protocol.
+If you're using another technology and your cells are named differently, we would reccomend renaming your cell's for easy compatibility.
 For example, if you have 10X data where cell_id's are barcodes that look like `CCGTACTTCACGGTAT-1` something like this would work

 ```{r}
 new_cell_id <- paste("mysample", "mylibrary", "CCGTACTTCACGGTAT-1", sep = "-")
 ```

-It is imortant to have 4 string's seperated by "-", but the unique cell identifier should be one of the last 2 strings for the heatmap labelling to format nicely.
+It is imortant to have 4 string's seperated by "-", but the unique cell identifier should be one of the last 2 strings for the heatmap labeling to format nicely.

 ## Example